 Provider of Energy, Transportation & Telecommunication in Austria

 - Telekom Specialist, and Asset-Manager Telekom -

 With LS telcom’s CHIRplus we handle the complete frequency planning and coordination.
 Above that, we use the tool to calculate the network coverage, plan radio links and the broadband network set up, as well as for documentation purposes.
-CHIRplus_FX is extremely helpful regarding the broadband network setup within the 3,5 GHz band operated by the Smart Meter Project.
+CHIRplus_FX (now: CHIRplux_TC) is extremely helpful regarding the broadband network setup within the 3,5 GHz band operated by the Smart Meter Project.